dario-loi/Real-Time-AI-Accompaniment/README.md

 > ## 🚧 Work in Progress!
 >
 > Currently working on it, so feel free to **star** ⭐️ the repo to stay updated!
+>
+> The system is **fully functional** and produces good quality accompaniment.
+Future refinements will include:
+> - 🎯 Improve BPM detection accuracy
+> - 🎼 Enhance accompaniment robustness and creativity
+> - 📦 Make installation and setup easier

 ## 🧠 The Hybrid Engine